codeation/impress/README.md

 - Any like to the project (star, post, link, etc.).
 - Any recommendations about library design principles.
-- Contribution to project, project wiki, examples.
+- Contribution to project, documentation, examples.
 - Bug report, open [issue](https://github.com/codeation/impress/issues).
 - Or any help to fix grammatical or writing errors (PR or issue).